itzzzH/Poke-Count/README.md

 # 🎮 Poke-Count
-A lightweight and customisable overlay built with Python and Tkinter. designed for manually tracking with ease in PokeMMO...
-Perfect for box farming!
+A lightweight and customisable standalone overlay built with Python and Tkinter. designed for manually tracking with ease in PokeMMO...

 ## Features